-Michael Sink is counsel in Perkins Coie’s Business Litigation practice and a member of the firm’s Appellate, Privacy & Security and Investigations & White Collar Defense groups.
+Michael Sink is a partner in Perkins Coie’s Business Litigation practice and a member of the firm’s Appellate, Privacy & Security and White Collar & Investigations groups.
 He has extensive experience in representing companies, board members, and individuals facing a diverse set of legal challenges ranging from high technology issues to international trade laws and breach of commercial contracts.

 As a member of the firm’s Appellate Practice group, Michael has filed appeals in various appellate courts across the country, including several amicus briefs with the United States Supreme Court.
 He has argued appeals to U.S. Court of Appeals for the Tenth Circuit and the Colorado Court of Appeals.
 He was part of the team that successfully petitioned the Colorado Supreme Court to reinstate a jury verdict in favor of a client for $9 million plus interest for injuries sustained when a truck driver slipped on a large grease spill on the loading dock of a Wal-Mart Store.
 Currently, he represents Joel Esquenazi before the U.S. Court of Appeals for the Eleventh Circuit in a first-of-its kind appellate challenge to the constitutionality of the Foreign Corrupt Practices Act (FCPA) in a case leading to the longest ever sentence for an individual.
 Michael is a former law clerk to The Hon.
 Terrence L. O’Brien of the United States Court of Appeals for the Tenth Circuit.